 Losing files on your Mac, whether by accident or as a consequence of hardware failure, is an inconvenience.
 At some point, unfortunately, almost everyone experiences it.

-However, losing an entire partition on your Mac can be critical, especially if there are files that you urgently need for work or school.
+However, losing an entire partition on your Mac can be critical.
 This could turn out even worse for those who are unfamiliar with Mac partition recovery, or even Mac partitions in general.
+Luckily, there are ways to recover your data, even if that data sits in a recently formatted APFS or HFS partition.

 What Are Mac Partitions?